 - List the various oxidation states exhibited by the lanthanoids.

-Download the PDF notes of The d-and f-Block Elements for CBSE syllabus from BYJU’s to explore more about this chapter.
-Keep visiting us for updates on CBSE class 12 chemistry notes.
+Find the notes of the d-and f-Block Elements for CBSE syllabus from BYJU’S. Keep visiting us for updates on CBSE class 12 chemistry notes.

 Other Important Links: